kdrakon/splunk-logback-hec-appender/README.md

   - A maximum queue size for log messages to be stored in memory.
 If this fills up and log messages are not posted to Splunk in a timely manner, then the queue will cause blocking to occur on subsequent appends.
   - 1000 *(default)*
 - `<buffer>`
   - Log messages are buffered in memory off of the queue.
-Once a buffer is filled, logs are instantly posted to HEC endpoint.
+Once a buffer is filled, logs are instantly posted to the HEC endpoint.
+This size also signifies the maximum payload size sent to the endpoint.
   - 25 *(default)*
 - `<flush>`
   - Specifies a timeout in seconds in which the buffer should be flushed regardless of the current number of logs in it.
 This ensures log messages don't stagnate.